2. Where can I contact you?

 6. Where can I inquire about doing a blog or review?

 7. Who should I contact for editorial and marketing proposal?

-8. Who do I contact for customer service in Europe:
+8. Who do I contact for customer service in Hong Kong:

 9. I am passionate and have special talents that could contribute greatly to the Charlie banana team.
 Are you hiring?

 Yes we are always hiring - we are always looking for terrific people to join Charlie Banana® Team.
 Please send an email and your resume to: sales @ charlie banana . com

 1. Can my child use both cloth diapers and disposables?

 If you want to sample cloth diapering, we recommend to buy one or three Charlie Banana® reusable diapers and flush-able bio-liners.
 Our value packs of 3 diapers are also a great way to trial the unique Charlie Banana® cloth diapering system at a very reasonable price.4.
 Will the diapers leak?